flesler/ai-projects/README.md

 # 🚀 New here?
 Start with the quick guide
 aip help quickstart

+# 📋 Read list of verbs by all nouns
+aip --help          # Same as `aip help usage`

-# 📋 Browse all commands by noun
+# 🎯 List of verbs by noun (same as `aip <noun> --help`)
-aip help usage
+aip task --help      # Same as `aip help usage task`

-# 🎯 Need commands for a specific noun?
+# 📋 Get all parameters and --options for a command
-aip help usage task      # All task commands aip help usage project   # All project commands aip help usage log       # All logging commands
+aip task create --help

 # 📖 Complete API reference (comprehensive!)
 aip help api

-# 🛠️ Project management skill documentation
+# 🛠️ Project management skill documentation (can be piped to a SKILL.md)
 aip help skill

 # 🔗 Hook system documentation